Feature Friday: An Online Teaching Success Story (Kristen Shrewsbury)

 “Resoundingly, the hard work I put into engaging the excellent libraries institute really shows and is returning a high yield on my investment.

-“In a world where resource lists hit our inboxes every day, I highly recommend the JMU libraries Online Learning Institute to get what you need in a tight, expertly curated course.”
+“In a world where resource lists hit our inboxes every day, I highly recommend the JMU Libraries Institute for Online & Hybrid Learning to get what you need in a tight, expertly curated course.”